 It does not show us the fingers that gouge out Gloucester’s eyeballs.
 Instead, with a medium closeup shot, the camera is trained on Regan’s facial expressions as Cornwall holds and guides her hand to complete the revenge act.

-Your Turn: Watch this short video and reflect on the impact of sound effects on the scene.
+Watch and listen to this short video and reflect on the impact of sound effects on the scene.
 Without the visuals, are the sound effects more or less effective in conveying the cruel act?
+This is the scene of the blinding of Gloucester from Eyre’s 2018 King Lear.